JPAT-ROSEMARY/SCUBA/README.md

 How Running SCUBA is Useful
 --
-Unfortuantelly, the model resulted from running SCUBA on a bytecode archive is not useful!
+Unfortunately, the model resulted from running SCUBA on a bytecode archive is not useful!
 And the analyses target trivial problems.
 As mentioned, this project is made for different purposes.
 However, SCUBA demonstrates how well the application of all concepts, techniques and methodologies pursued.

 How SCUBA can be Useful